What is Polycystic Ovary Syndrome or PCOS?

 So, imagine you and your friend having exactly the same meal, but because you’ve PCOS for whatever reasons (no one knows what causes PCOS), you may be producing a whole lot more insulin than your friend.

-This insulin, in turn, prompts the ovaries to produce more testosterone and cause all those uncomfortable symptoms.
-Among the many frustrating features of Polycystic Ovary Syndrome or PCOS, it is actually the cause of many other issues in the body, sometimes even embarrassing ones, for example stubborn fat, and unwanted facial hair.
+This insulin, in turn, prompts the ovaries to produce more testosterone and causes all those uncomfortable symptoms.
+Among the many frustrating features of Polycystic Ovary Syndrome or PCOS, it is actually the cause of many other issues in the body, sometimes even embarrassing ones, for example, stubborn fat, and unwanted facial hair.

 As a result of these hormonal imbalances, women may